Nadine Lustre: Luster

 After some delay, Luster was officially launched on December 22, 2018.
 The fragrance was described as having a "signature powdery fragrance with a luscious vanilla scent".
 Lustre released brand new promotional photos, which were "Thumbelina-inspired" and featured life-sized peonies.
 For this campaign, Lustre collaborated with photographer Xander Angeles and her make up artist, Jelly Eugenio.

 In February 2019, Lustre held an official launch event for the fragrance line in the form of a pop up store.
 The event was held at Vetro, an art gallery in Quezon City.

 Swimsuit line with H&M

 In February 2019, Lustre became the first Filipino ambassador of fast fashion giant H&M. On March 14 of the same year, her swimwear line collaboration with the brand, which was called Selected by Nadine, was released.
 A second wave of Lustre's special swimwear line was released the following month.

 In June 2020, Lustre appeared alongside actress Maja Salvador for another campaign for H&M's swimwear line.
 The collection was called Selected by Nadine and Maja.
 The collection was supposed to be launched in March, but was pushed back because of the COVID-19 pandemic.

-Advocacy and issues
+Dehusk

-Although not known primarily as an activist, Lustre has been outspoken about issues and advocacies she cares deeply about, such as her advocacy for mental health awareness, her support for the environmental activist group Greenpeace, her call for women's independence, and the need for the government to address the 2020 COVID-19 crisis with "help, compassion and transparency, not threats and lies."
+In their vision of sustainability and animal welfare, Lustre and Christophe Bariou launched their new fortified coconut milk "Dehusk" in December 2024.